l00ph0le/SeatecAstronomy/README.md

 Useful notes for application security assessments and penetration testing

-[ColdFusion-RCE.txt](../master/ColdFusion-RCE.txt) Create a simple coldfusion webshell.
+[ColdFusion-RCE.txt](../master/ColdFusion-RCE.txt) A simple coldfusion webshell.

 [Groovy-RCE.txt](../master/Groovy-RCE.txt) A Groovy script to get remote code execution on a server.